51Degrees/documentation/src/devicedetection/index.md

 # How Device Detection Works

 Primarily, 51Degrees device detection solutions focus on the User-Agent HTTP header to identify a device.
-However, over time further complexity has been introduced which does not rely solely on the User-Agent string and enables us to return improved results for the following use cases:
+However, over time we have introduced greater complexity which does not rely solely on the User-Agent string and enables us to return improved results for the following use cases:

 * Apple purposefully obfuscate the hardware model in the User-Agent.
 We use [various techniques](https://51degrees.com/blog/multi-stage-approach-to-apple-ios-device-detection) to overcome this.